 Unique listeners of an artist in a 28 day period.
 The number of times an individual streams a song does not effect the monthly listener, if one person streams one song and another 300 times, they each count as 1 monthly listener

 Sum total of unique listeners in a 28 day period

 Monthly listeners and monthly streams are usually lumped in the same reporting.
-Monthly streams are more easily manipulated than monthly streams, however reporting on these must be considered in the wider growth of the artist long term — which is where profile follows comes into play.
+Monthly streams are more easily manipulated than Monthly Listeners, however reporting on these must be considered in the wider growth of the artist long term — which is where profile follows comes into play.